XTCDo/vr900-connector/README.md

  This layer is hiding you  this complexity

 ## Todos
-* Add some doc for pypi
 * Proper way to deploy to pypi and create tag
+* Add coverage perc (coverall.io, codecov ?)
+* Add supported python version
 * Add updates method (alter system config)
-* find a more fancy name